 The ground roughness are simulated by change of air density on height of a atmospheric layer.
 Density of air is calculated by barometric formula by means In-Form.

 The fifth run simulates the flow in whole region with the partitioning.
-Its results are used for comparison with the concentration fields calculated by previous runs.
+Its results are used for comparison with

 Use of the domain-partitioning technique in unsteady calculations assumes the creation of transfer objects on each time step.